Walksys/NuvyraLauncher/README.md

 Before opening a pull request, explain what changed and include clear steps to test it.
 Please remove passwords, access tokens, API keys, account identifiers, and private file paths from logs and screenshots.

+## ⚠️ Important Setup (Offline / Non-Premium Accounts Trick)

+If you want to play Minecraft using an offline / non-premium (cracked) account, follow this quick trick to bypass the limit:

+1. Open your file manager and go to this exact path: com.nuvyra.launcher/files/
+2. Inside the files folder, create a new empty file and name it exactly: circumventLimit

+Once this file is created in the path above, open the launcher and you can log in with your offline account smoothly!
+Enjoy! 🔥✨

 ## License

 Nuvyra Launcher is free and open-source software.
 See [`LICENSE`](LICENSE) and [`NOTICE_Walksys.md`](NOTICE_Walksys.md) for the applicable license and required project notices.